area9innovation/flow9/tools/dsl/readme.md

   that point.
 These two things is what Caviar does https://arxiv.org/abs/2111.12116 Is verified against Halide

-- Should we do an egraph implementation directly on DslAst?

 ## Patterns

 The patterns on the left-hand side of rewriting rules are simple pattern matching